kerry918/kerry918/README.md

 </p>

 <h1>About Me 😎</h1>
-🏫 I'm a second year Mechatronics Engineering student at the University of Waterloo <br />
-📚 I’m interested in Software Developement and Machine Learning<br />
+🏫 I'm a third year Mechatronics Engineering (Option in Software Engineering) student at the University of Waterloo <br /> 📚 I’m interested in Software Developement and Machine Learning<br />
 🌱 Continuous learning different frontend and backend frameworks <br />
 😄 Pronouns: She/Her/Hers <br />